zwave-js/node-zwave-js/packages/core/api.md

     supportedCCs: CommandClasses[];
 }

-// Warning: (ae-missing-release-tag) "assertValueID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "assertValueID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function assertValueID(param: Record<any, any>): asserts param is ValueID;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "assertZWaveError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "assertZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function assertZWaveError<T>(t: ExecutionContext, valueOrFactory: T, options?: AssertZWaveErrorOptions): T extends () => PromiseLike<any> ?
 Promise<void> : void;

-// Warning: (ae-missing-release-tag) "AssertZWaveErrorOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AssertZWaveErrorOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AssertZWaveErrorOptions {